aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/delegation-pool-operations.md

 Now initialize a delegation pool by following these steps:

-1. Run the command below, substituting in your previously configured profile:
+1. Run the command below, substituting in your previously configured profile set during initialization:

   ```bash
   aptos move run --profile ‘your_profile’ \